yogeshmpandey/yogeshmpandey.github.io/_posts/2019-12-29-dayara-bugyal.md

 <img src="https://i.imgur.com/DQv6WQV.jpg" alt="dayara">
 >Scintillating Views

-During our descent, we stopped at a "Chhatri" and discussed to descend to Raithal.
+During our descent, we stopped at a "Chhatri" and discussed to descend directly to Raithal.
 Everyone agreed and we reached Raithal at around 6:00 pm.

 <img src="https://i.imgur.com/PiyoIBX.jpg" alt="dayara">
 >Heading back from Dayara Bugyal